2020PB/police-brutality/reports/California.md

 ### Man filming arrests is thrown to the ground | July 31st

-A man filming protestors being arrested is told by officers conflicting places to stand.
+A man filming protesters being arrested is told by officers conflicting places to stand.
 One officer then shoves him to the ground and tells him to back up.

-tags: shove, protestor, push
+tags: shove, protester, push

 id: ca-losangeles-46